Space and Time Trade-offs

 Space for Time

-Input Enhancement: Pre-process the input to store some info to be used later in solving the problem.
+Input Enhancement11.
+Often entails trading storage space for quicker execution times later on.: Pre-process the input to store some info to be used later in solving the problem.

 Restructuring: Pre-process the input to make accessing its elements easier.